Xi Shi: Story of Xi Shi

 King Goujian of Yue was once imprisoned by King Fuchai of Wu following a military defeat.
 As a result, the state of Yue became a tributary state to the State of Wu.
 In a clandestine effort to plot his revenge, King Goujian's minister Wen Zhong suggested training exceptionally beautiful women and offering them to King Fuchai as a tribute, well aware of Fuchai's weakness for beautiful women.
-Another minister, Fan Li, identified and procured two such women, namely Xi Shi and Zheng Dan (郑旦), After nearly three years of training and training, Li transformed the rural girl into a learned lady, good at drawing, calligraphy and chess, and presented them to Fuchai in 490 BC.
+Another minister, Fan Li, identified and procured two such women, namely Xi Shi and Zheng Dan (郑旦).
+After nearly three years of training, Li transformed the rural girl into a learned lady skilled in drawing, calligraphy and chess, and presented them to Fuchai in 490 BC.

 Enchanted by the beauty of Xi Shi and Zheng Dan, King Fuchai became wholly preoccupied with their presence, diverting his attention from matters of state.
 Gradually, he began to overlook his political responsibilities and preferred to spend leisure time with Xi Shi.
 He often took her by carriage to the hustle and bustle of the city, where he would boast to those around him about winning the heart of the most beautiful woman in the world.
 Influenced by Xi Shi's counsel, he made the grievous decision to eliminate his trusted advisor, the esteemed general Wu Zixu.
 Furthermore, Fuchai constructed the Guanwa Palace (Palace of Beautiful Women) within an imperial park situated on the slopes of Lingyan Hill, approximately 15 kilometers (9.3 miles) west of Suzhou.
 In the wake of these events, the power and influence of the Wu kingdom began to wane.
 In the year 473 BC, King Goujian seized the opportunity to launch a decisive offensive against Wu, resulting in the complete and utter defeat of the Wu army.
 King Fuchai, overwhelmed with remorse for disregarding the counsel of Wu Zixu, took his own life.

 In the legend, after the fall of Wu, Fan Li (范蠡) retired from his ministerial post and lived with Xi Shi on a fishing boat, roaming like fairies in the misty wilderness of Taihu Lake, and no one saw them ever again.
 This is according to Yuan Kang's Yue Jueshu (越绝书), which records: "After Wu died of Xi Shi, she returned to Fan Li, and went to Lake Taihu."
 Another version, according to Mozi, is that Xi Shi later died from drowning in the river.
 No matter how she died, she has been remembered for her sacrifices and for embodying ideals of loyalty, courage and selflessness for more than two millennia.